Open Day 2026

-Restoring habitats and species,
+Restoring habitats and species;

-connecting people with wildlife and wild places
+connecting people with nature

 Coetir Anian / Cambrian Wildwood is a Welsh charity with the aims of restoring habitats and species, and connecting people with wildlife and wild places.
 We are the custodians of 150 hectare site called Bwlch Corog, set in the uplands of Mid Wales near the River Dyfi and the sea, and this is where our work is focussed.